MPh-py/MPh/docs/demonstrations.md

 instances, mapping to Comsol's `ModelUtil`, as well as of [`Model`](api/mph.Model) instances, mapping to Comsol's `model`.

-Let's take this Comsol blog post as an example: ["Automate Your Modeling Tasks with the Comsol API for use with Java"][blog].
+Let's take this Comsol blog post as an example: ["Automate your modeling tasks with the Comsol API for use with Java"][blog].
 It starts with the following Java code:
 ```java
 import com.comsol.model.*;